voidspace/voidspace.github.io/advanced-python.md

     unicdoe, byte-strings, everything the string class has to offer and how to make the best of regular expressions.

+2. Understanding Python Assignment

+    Python namespaces, why they are such an important and key part of Python and how understanding Python assignement and Python namespaces makes it easier to understand Python the language.

-2. ADVANCED OBJECT ORIENTATION
+3. ADVANCED OBJECT ORIENTATION

     The full Python object model.
 Python from the inside out.

     Inheritance, including multiple inheritance and the method resolution order (mro) and why it matters to you.

-    Metaprogramming and operator overloading.
+    Metaprogramming, operator overloading and the Python magic methods.
+Really understanding Python as a language, bringing all the parts together.

-3. MODERN APPROACHES TO EXCEPTION HANDLING
+4. MODERN APPROACHES TO EXCEPTION HANDLING

     Full Python syntax and features for exception handling, how best to handle exceptions including best practises for development and topics like logging.

-4. INSTALLING, DEPLOYING and DISTRIBUTING PACKAGES and SYSTEMS
+5. INSTALLING, DEPLOYING and DISTRIBUTING PACKAGES and SYSTEMS

     ``pip`` and ``pip freeze``, what every developer should know.

-5. AGILE DEVELOPMENT WITH TDD IN PYTHON
+6. AGILE DEVELOPMENT WITH TDD IN PYTHON

     The advantages of the Test Driven Development approach (test first) and writing effective unit tests with both unittest and py.test and using mock objects.

-6. Organising Your Code
+7. Organising Your Code

     When code gets beyond a certain size using standard Python structural tools to better organise your code for refactoring, understanding, thinking about and distributing your code.

-7. ADVANCED LANGUAGE TECHNIQUES
+8. ADVANCED LANGUAGE TECHNIQUES

     Decorators, class decorators, Iterators,  Generators and more.

-8. FUNCTIONAL PROGRAMMING
+9. FUNCTIONAL PROGRAMMING

     A highly practical approach to functional programming in Python.